ZyueRemi/222/README.md

     <font color=#a0a0a0 size=2><br>Image from L515 camera</font>
 </div>

-3.5 Use the [MATLAB toolbox](https://www.mathworks.com/help/vision/ref/stereocameracalibrator-app.html) to calibrate the two cameras
+3.5 Use the [MATLAB toolbox](https://www.mathworks.com/help/vision/ref/stereocameracalibrator-app.html) to calibrate the two cameras<br>

 3.6 Remove the image pairs with large error, then the result is optimized.

 ## 4. Targetless calibration of Livox LiDAR and D455 camera
-This work is based on Targetless [lidar_camera_calib](https://github.com/hku-mars/livox_camera_calib) 4.1 Set up the environment and follow the steps
+This work is based on Targetless [lidar_camera_calib](https://github.com/hku-mars/livox_camera_calib)<br>

+4.1 Set up the environment and follow the steps shown in https://github.com/hku-mars/livox_camera_calib

 4.2 Record ROS bag containing Lidar and camera messages for more than 20s to accumulate dense point cloud.
 Then, change the bag file into pcd file.
 The tool bag_to_pcd can be found in [lidar_camera_calib](https://github.com/hku-mars/livox_camera_calib).
 After modify the path config file, we use
 ```
 roslaunch livox_camera_calib bag_to_pcd.launch
 ```
 Then, we can get the accumulated point cloud.
 Our sample data set is in  /data/livox_camera_targetless.
-Because limited upload file size, we down sample the uploaded point cloud.
+Because of limited uploaded file size, we down sample the point cloud.

 4.3 Edit the file path in the yaml file, then run the program and wait the result
 <div align="center">